 Today, the Lourie Center is a not-for-profit recreation center for adults ages 50 and up with a vibrant and growing 500+ membership.
 We are centrally located in downtown Columbia and offer up-to-date physical fitness, cultural, and educational programs for seniors on a daily basis as well as plenty of free parking.
 Our building is at 1650 Park Circle, Columbia SC 29201.
 We are located behind Maxcy Gregg Park, adjacent to the University of South Carolina campus and Five Points.

 Our programs feature fitness, cultural, and educational opportunities for older adults.
 We maintain a fully equipped gym, strength training equipment, a multitude of professionally-led fitness classes (for all skill levels) from Yoga to Tai Chi to Aerobics to Pilates and more.

-Our cultural and educational classes include art, craft, language, and tour & travel opportunities offer something for just about everyone.
-Enjoy our many social events including Friday Night Dances twice a month, along with quarterly Signature Dance Concerts with live music.
+Our cultural and educational classes include art, craft, language.
+Enjoy our social events including quarterly Signature Dance Concerts with live music.
 Many events are open to the public.

 In April of 2013 we were renamed the Lourie Center , in honor of late South Carolina State Senator Isadore Lourie.